Emporia State University Teachers College

-The Emporia State University Teachers College is an education college located in Emporia, Kansas, United States.
+The Teachers College at Emporia State University is an education college located in Emporia, Kansas, United States.
 It is a part of Emporia State University.

 History

 The university was established in 1863 as Kansas State Normal School.
-A university history gives 1907 as the first date teacher training was organized as a department.
+University history gives 1907 as the first date that teacher training was organized as a department.

 Since then, The Teachers College has been through a few name changes: